"Benaras is older than history, older even than legend and looks twice as old as all of them put together."

 Where to shop?

 Banarasi silk has carved a niche for itself in traditional fashion.
 With its resurgence, due to the impetus given to handlooms, it's back in the game.
-There are a few shops which provide good quality handloom- Taj Estate at Bhelupura, Shah Narayan Das at Chowk, a number of shops at Godowlia.
+There are a few shops which provide good quality handloom- Taj Estate at Bhelupura, Shah Narayan Das at Chowk, but they are not too easy on the pocket.
+If you want good quality banarasi stuff, with strong aesthetics, there's a shop called Raj Luxmi at Chowk, I'd highly recommend.
+The owner, Kanhaiya is very warm and will show you the best of what he has.
 You will find a large number of shops near the ghats, but the quality of stuff isn't that great.
 Bargaining is the key.
 However, faux banarasi which is much cheaper can be found all around Banaras.

 What else to do?